 Remember: taking a break from the news cycle and prioritizing your mental well-being is okay (and even recommended).
 If your anxiety around the news is becoming unmanageable, reach out to your doctor or a mental health professional for support.

 Check out our resources, including the free MindShift CBT app that helps you challenge and overcome anxiety, on our Get Help page.

 Some of the best environment-specific resources include the David Suzuki Foundation, the Climate Action Network, and the government’s Environment and Climate Change Canada.
 These organizations offer a wealth of information on climate change science, policy, and activism, as well as resources for managing eco-anxiety and taking action to reduce your carbon footprint.
-You can also find plenty of grassroots organizations and community initiatives across Canada that focus on local environmental issues and opportunities for collective action to promote a sustainable future.
+Additionally, plenty of grassroots organizations and community initiatives across Canada focus on local environmental issues and offer opportunities for collective action to promote a sustainable future.

 “Eco-anxiety, like other forms of anxiety, can have both positive and negative effects.
 On the one hand, it can motivate us to take action and make changes in our lives to address environmental issues.
 On the other hand, it can lead to feelings of hopelessness and despair, which can be counterproductive.
 It is essential to find a balance between these two extremes.”

 Focus on progress and positive climate news when possible.
 Eco-anxiety can feel overwhelming and paralyzing, making it difficult to act or celebrate climate successes.
 We must balance awareness of the issues with a sense of agency and hope so that we can give ourselves space to advocate for change.
 If we see the potential for change and celebrate successes, we’ll be on the path to managing eco-anxiety and feeling better.

 It’s not all on you; you’re not alone in your worries.
 And there is still good news amidst all the bad.